Ammann Group

-Ammann Group Holding AG is a Swiss mechanical engineering company specialised on machines for the building industry and road construction.
-The group of companies employs around 3000 people and generated sales of CHF 900 million in 2020.
+Ammann Group Holding AG (stylized as ΛMMΛNN) is a Swiss mechanical engineering company specialised on machines for the building industry and road construction.
+The group of companies employs around 3,000 people and generated sales of CHF 900 million in 2020.

 As of 2012, the company employs a workforce of about 3,400.
 It is incorporated in Bern, but its offices are located in Langenthal (canton of Bern).